 Specify the type of account that you want to use to access your SQL Server instance and collect its information.
-If you do not want to use the SQL Inventory Manager service account, you can choose to use a Windows user account or a SQL Server login account from the Account Type list.
+If you do not want to use the SQL Inventory Manager service account, you can choose to use a User account or a SQL Server login account from the Account Type list.

-• If you select a Windows user account or SQL Server login account, type the respective user name and password.
-IDERA SQL Inventory Manager uses this account for SQL queries to gather availability and configuration data.
-Add Instance Wizard Specify Connection Credentials nstance.
-Credentials SQL Connection Credentials Specify the account to be used to connect to the SQL Server instance to collect availability, capacity and configuration data.
-Account Type 6 Finish Windows user account User name Password WMI Connection Credentials Specify the account to be used to connect to the computers that host the SQL Server instance to collect performance and configuration data.
-Account Type (7) SQL Inventory Manager service account Test Credentials 👘 Test credentials now Back Cancel Next

-• You can test the correctness of your credentials by clicking Test Credentials.
+- If you select a Windows user account or SQL Server login account, type the respective user name and password.
+IDERA SQL Inventory Manager uses this account for SQL queries to gather availability and configuration data. - You can test the correctness of your credentials by clicking Test Credentials.

-• On this section, you can choose to use the SQL Inventory Manager service account or a Windows user account by selecting either of them from the Account Type list.

-• If you choose to use a Windows user account, type the respective user name and password.
-This account allows you to access Windows configuration data of the computer that hosts the registered instance.
+- On this section, you can choose to use the SQL Inventory Manager service account or a User account by selecting either of them from the Account Type list. - If you choose to use a User account, type the respective user name and password.
+This account allows you to access configuration data of the computer that hosts the registered instance.